-State Superintendent and the Department of Public Instruction (s.
-43.03)
+II.
+State Superintendent and Department of Public Instruction

-Duties of State Superintendent:
+Duties of State Superintendent

-Promote, assist, plan for, coordinate, and/or evaluate

-- school library media services
+Promote, assist, plan for, coordinate, and/or evaluate 1) school library media services

-- public library services and public library systems

-- cooperation and resource sharing among all types of libraries

-- development of networks

-- groups with special needs
+- 2) public library services and public library systems - 3) cooperation and resource sharing among all types of libraries - 4) development of networks - 5) groups with special needs

-Contract for:
+Contract for

-- library services to physically handicapped persons - access to specialized library resources in and out of Wisconsin
+- 1) library services to physically handicapped persons - 2) access to specialized library resources in and out of Wisconsin.

-Report to the Council on Libraries and Network Development (COLAND) on programs and policies; accept library development grants or gifts on behalf of the state from federal and other sources; develop and maintain WISCAT; disseminate information on continuing education opportunities; establish procedures for administering the Division for Libraries and Technology.
+Report to the Council on Libraries and Network Development (COLAND) on programs and policies; accept library development grants or gifts on behalf of the state from federal and other sources; develop and maintain WISCAT; disseminate information on continuing education opportunities; establish procedures for administering the Division for Libraries, Technology, and Community Learning.